 - Set up an action plan.
 Discuss internally who will do what and then get marketing.

-- The faster the you get products to your customers, the better the cashflow
+- The faster you get products to your customers, the better the cash flow

 - If you have a site, is it working for you?
 Who does your marketing?
 Are they driving traffic to your site?
-If not call and ask why, agree strategies and set them targets.
+If not call and ask why, agreeing on strategies and setting them targets.
 Monitor spend very carefully.

 - Get on with producing a BLOG, Twitter and Facebook.
 Join LinkedIn.
 DID YOU KNOW these are all FREE marketing tools that can be linked together (FREE), that can boost traffic to your website and get enquiries, you are reading this page are you not?
 How did you get here, through MARKETING of course!